cloudcell/cvocgen/README.md

 This repository contains a C-based vocabulary generator (cvocgen) for molecular representations (SMILES and SELFIES) to be used with Python-based APETokenizer.
 It implements BPE (Byte Pair Encoding) algorithms optimized for chemical structures, focusing solely on efficient vocabulary generation.

-The preliminary measurements show that cvocgen is about 3 times faster than the Python-based APETokenizer for vocabulary generation.
+The preliminary measurements show that cvocgen is over 3 times faster than the Python-based APETokenizer for vocabulary generation.

 The APETokenizer is a fork from [Miguelangel Leon Mayuare's original repository](https://github.com/mikemayuare/apetokenizer), with additional enhancements and modifications.
 It has been forked to make tests for cvocgen and some enhancements to the code.